Research Theme

 Human Rights in the Digital Age

-Theme lead: Dr Ella McPherson
+Theme lead: Professor Ella McPherson

 CGHR’s Human Rights in the Digital Age theme addresses the emergent and rapidly evolving changes wrought to human rights practices and norms by the use of digital technologies.
 With respect to practices, this includes human rights fact-finding and advocacy; with respect to norms, this includes human rights related to communication, information, expression, privacy, assembly and association.